Last updated on March 29th, 2023

 - When you submit your article, state that you have read these guidelines.

-- Send 2-3 lines of bio that can be used to introduce your story, and your social media handles.
+- Send 2-3 lines of your biography that can be used to introduce your story, and your social media handles.

 - Before you begin writing, we suggest that you read at least two articles posted on our website.
 There is a particular light-hearted spirit and female-centered content that we’re looking for.